accordproject/concerto/README.md

 Concerto is a lightweight 100% JavaScript schema language and runtime.
 It works in both a Node.js process and in your browser.
 The browserified version of Concerto is ±50KB.

-> Note that this module originated as part of Hyperledger Composer, but it no longer has **any** dependencies on any blockchain technology.
+> Note that this module originated as part of Concerto, but it no longer has **any** dependencies on any blockchain technology.

 Things you can do using Concerto:
 - Define an object-oriented model using a domain-specific language that is much easier to read and write than JSON/XML Schema, XMI or equivalents.
 The metamodel gives you "just enough" expressivity to capture real-world business models, while remaining easy to map to most runtime environments.